 MOM BOSSING

 I was lucky to have Becky Flansburg join us at Multicultural Children’s Book Day when we first began our nonprofit.
-She was the “head elf” which meant she did everything from project management to help us get sponsorships.
-In the early years, we weren’t able to keep her busy for more than a few months a year and even that was very part-time.
-Becky’s contribution to the team helped us grow our nonprofit, and, in turn, we were able to keep her busier.
-Now, as a “mom boss,” Becky is sharing her journey and her wisdom for moms who want to try solopreneurship.
-It’s particularly helpful for anyone who wants to become a VA (Virtual Assistant).~author and mompreneur, Mia Wenjen
+She was the “head elf, ” meaning she did everything from project management to helping us get sponsorships.
+In the early years, we couldn’t keep her busy for more than a few months a year, and even that was very part-time.
+Becky’s contribution to the team helped us grow our nonprofit, and, in turn, we could keep her busier.
+Now, as a “mom boss,” Becky shares her journey and wisdom for moms who want to try solopreneurship.
+It’s particularly helpful for anyone who wants to become a VA (Virtual Assistant) author and mompreneur, Mia Wenjen

 Also available on IndieBound.com.